Standardised workflow for mass spectrometry-based single-cell proteomics data processing and analysis using the scp package: Methods

 \begin{Shaded} \begin{Highlighting}[] \FunctionTok{library}\NormalTok{(}\StringTok{"scp"}\NormalTok{)} \FunctionTok{library}\NormalTok{(}\StringTok{"dplyr"}\NormalTok{)} \FunctionTok{library}\NormalTok{(}\StringTok{"ggplot2"}\NormalTok{)} \FunctionTok{library}\NormalTok{(}\StringTok{"limma"}\NormalTok{)} \FunctionTok{library}\NormalTok{(}\StringTok{"scater"}\NormalTok{)} \FunctionTok{library}\NormalTok{(}\StringTok{"patchwork"}\NormalTok{)} \end{Highlighting} \end{Shaded}

 To build the \texttt{QFeatures} object, we need two particular tables:

 \begin{itemize} \item The quantitative input table containing the features (typically PSMs) quantification, acquisition annotations such as the file name, and feature annotations such as peptide sequence, ion charge and protein name.
-It is generated by a pre-processing software such as \texttt{MaxQuant} ( \hyperlink{ref-cox_maxquant_2008}{Cox and Mann 2008}), \texttt{ProteomeDiscoverer} (Thermo Fisher Scientific), \texttt{MSFragger} ( \hyperlink{ref-kong_msfragger_2017}{A. T. Kong et al. 2017}), or \texttt{sage} ( \hyperlink{ref-lazear_sage_2023}{Lazear 2023}).
+It is generated by a pre-processing software such as \texttt{MaxQuant}\textsuperscript{ \hyperlink{ref-cox_maxquant_2008}{21}}, \texttt{ProteomeDiscoverer} (Thermo Fisher Scientific), \texttt{MSFragger}\textsuperscript{ \hyperlink{ref-kong_msfragger_2017}{22}}, or \texttt{sage}\textsuperscript{ \hyperlink{ref-lazear_sage_2023}{18}}.
 In this protocol, we merge the quantitation and identification result files \texttt{quant.tsv} and \texttt{results.sage.tsv} generated by \texttt{sage} to create the input table. \item The sample table containing the experimental design generated by the researcher.
 The experimental design should be reported as a table listing each analyzed single cell along the rows and each descriptor along the columns.
 Descriptors can be either biological, such as the sample type, the cell type or the patient identifier, or technical, such as raw data file names and date of acquisition.
 When available, additional descriptors, biological or technical, should be provided to perform quality control or help explain a specific pattern in the data.
-More information about those descriptors can be found in recent recommendations and guidelines for single-cell proteomics experiments ( \hyperlink{ref-gatto_initial_2023}{Gatto et al. 2023}). \end{itemize}
+More information about those descriptors can be found in recent recommendations and guidelines for single-cell proteomics experiments\textsuperscript{ \hyperlink{ref-gatto_initial_2023}{23}}. \end{itemize}

 \hypertarget{quanttab}{